Single Origin Chocolate

 Trinitario variety

-Sourced from the fertile Cibao Valley, just north of San Francisco de Macorís—one of the country’s leading organic cacao‑producing regions.
+Fine-flavour Hispaniola beans from the Cibao Valley, just north of San Francisco de Macorís — the centre of the country’s organic cacao.

 Cane Sugar – Mauritius

-We use only natural, unrefined cane sugar from Billington’s, a British company producing sugar since 1858.
+We use unrefined cane sugar from Billington’s, a British company milling sugar since 1858.

 Vanilla Beans – Madagascar